carolf32/chat-application/README.md

 # Full Stack Chat App
 This project is a full stack real-time chat application built with React JS and Firebase.
 It allows users to create an account, chat with friends, and send images during conversations.

-We use Firebase Authentication to handle login and account creation and Firestore Database to store chat messages in real time.
+I used Firebase Authentication to handle login and account creation and Firestore Database to store chat messages in real time.

 ## Tech Stack
 React JS – Frontend framework </br>